sunyueue/BAKD/README.md

 │   ├── test
 │   ├── train
 │   └── val
+└── gtCoarse
+    ├── train (Get it using the folder ./dilation)
-└── gtCoarse Get it using the folder ./dilation
+    └── train_color (Get it using the folder ./dilation) └── exp  (Get it using the folder ./distance_weight) └── ima_dir
-    ├── train
-    └── train_color
-└── ima_dir
 │   ├── test
 │   ├── train